NREL/EnergyPlus/design/FY2021/NFP-ZoneAirTransferModel.md

 See modified "ZoneAirMassFlowConservation" object:

 ZoneAirMassFlowConservation,
-       \memo Enforces the zone air mass flow balance by adjusting zone mixing object and/or
+       \memo Enforces the zone air mass flow balance by either adjusting zone mixing object flow only,
-       \memo infiltration object mass flow rates.
+       \memo adjusting zone total return flow only, zone mixing and the zone total return flows,
+       \memo or adjusting the zone total return and zone mixing object flows.
+Zone infiltration flow air
+       \memo flow is increased or decreased depending user selection in the infiltration treatment method.
-       \memo If either mixing or infiltration is active, then the zone air mass flow
+       \memo If either of zone mixing or zone return flow adjusting methods or infiltration is active,
-       \memo balance calculation will attempt to enforce conservation of mass for each zone.
+       \memo then the zone air mass flow balance calculation will attempt to enforce conservation of
-       \memo If mixing is "None" and infiltration is "None", then the zone air mass flow
+       \memo mass for each zone.
+If flow balancing method is "None" and infiltration is "None", then the
-       \memo calculation defaults to assume self-balanced simple flow mixing and infiltration objects.
+       \memo zone air mass flow calculation defaults to assume self-balanced simple flow mixing and
+       \memo infiltration objects.
        \unique-object
        \min-fields 3
-  A1,  \field Zone Air Mass Flow Balance Method
+  A1,  \field Adjust Zone Mixing and Return For Air Mass Flow Balance
-       \note If AdjutsZoneMixingFlow, Zone mixing object flow rates are adjusted to balance the zone air
+       \note If "AdjustMixingOnly", zone mixing object flow rates are adjusted to balance the zone air mass
-       \note mass flow and additional infiltration air flow may be added if required in order to balance
+       \note flow and zone infiltration air flow may be increased or decreased if required in order to balance
        \note the zone air mass flow.
+If "AdjustReturnOnly", zone total return flow rate is adjusted to balance
+       \note the zone air mass flow and zone infiltration air flow may be increased or decreased if required
+       \note in order to balance the zone air mass flow.
+If "AdjustMixingThenReturn", first the zone mixing
-	   \note If AdjustZoneReturnFlow, zone return air mass flow is adjusted to balance the zone air flow
+       \note objects flow rates are adjusted to balance the zone air flow, second zone total return flow rate
+       \note is adjusted and zone infiltration air flow may be increased or decreased if required in order to
+       \note balance the zone air mass flow.
+If "AdjustReturnThenMixing", first zone total return flow rate is
+	   \note adjusted to balance the zone air flow, second the zone mixing object flow rates are adjusted and
-	   \note and additional infiltration air flow may be added if required in order to balance the zone
+	   \note infiltration air flow may be increased or decreased if required in order to balance the zone
 	   \note air mass flow.
-ZoneMixing objects air flow is always maintained at user specified value.
        \type choice
+       \key AdjustMixingOnly
+       \key AdjustReturnOnly
-       \key AdjutsZoneMixingFlow
+       \key AdjustMixingThenReturn
-	   \key AdjustZoneReturnFlow
+       \key AdjustReturnThenMixing
        \key None
        \default None
   A2,  \field Infiltration Balancing Method
        \note This input field allows user to choose how zone infiltration flow is treated during